5 Bad Email Habits That Can Compromise Your Security

 Knowing that even the most reckless employees wouldn’t click on obviously malicious file attachments, most cybercriminals cleverly disguise malware as legitimate file archives, PDF files, office documents, and other common file types.
 These hackers also love to “bait” you with free offers because it works so well.

-Solution: Employees should be taught to never download and open any email attachments without scanning them for malware first and verifying they come from a trustworthy sender.
-For extra convenience and protection, attachment scanning can be automated at the email server level.
+Solution: Train employees to avoid downloading or opening email attachments without first scanning them for malware and verifying the sender’s credibility.
+For added convenience and protection, automate attachment scanning at the email server level.

 2. Carelessly Clicking on Outbound Links

-While most employees know about the threat of malicious attachments, they often don’t realize that one click on an outbound link can be all it takes for malware to infect the entire network.
+While most employees understand the risks of malicious attachments, many don’t realize that a single click on an outbound link can infect an entire network.

 Fileless malware, a dangerous threat that was responsible for 30 percent of all detected incidents between January 1st and June 30th, 2020.